llvm/llvm-project/openmp/docs/design/Runtimes.rst

 """"""""""""""""""

 ``LIBOMPTARGET_DEBUG`` controls whether or not debugging information will be displayed.
-This feature is only availible if ``libomptarget`` was built with ``-DOMPTARGET_DEBUG``.
+This feature is only available if ``libomptarget`` was built with ``-DOMPTARGET_DEBUG``.
 The debugging output provided is intended for use by ``libomptarget`` developers.
 More user-friendly output is presented when using ``LIBOMPTARGET_INFO``.